 This area has been a core thread in my research since early in graduate school.
 A main interest of mine with SNA is examining how the structure of networks promote or constrain a population's diffusion potential.
 Over the years this has taken a number of forms, and has involved a lot of fun methods & collaborators.

 From Behaviors to Identities

 Over the past few years, I've worked with David Schaefer to use recent advances in statistically modeling the coevolution of social network and behavioral data--via exponential random graph (ERG) and stochastic actor based (SAB) models--to examine smoking behavior and intervention potentials.
 Recently, we've begun thinking about new ways to use these models that is more consistent with theories of religious and health "identities."

 HIV (& other STD) epidemic modeling

 This area of my work all started out with thinking about the spread (or control) of HIV in a variety of populations.
 I've worked with primary data (in Malawi), secondary data (from Colorado Springs; here's a clip of the PI talking about the launch of the project), and simulations in this work.
 The punchline is that structural features of networks can operate independently of individual level behaviors to substantially alter a population's epidemic potential.
-In next phases of this work, I'm aiming to combine ethnographic data with agent based models to make sense of how these patterns are altered when multiplex networks combine in complementary and contradictory ways.
+In next phases of this work, I'm interested in exploring how different layers of multiplex networks combine in complementary and contradictory ways.